ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ## Introduction

+### Sentinel-1 Mission
+The [Sentinel-1 mission](https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-1) collects C-band band SAR from a pair of polar-orbiting satellites launched by the European Space Agency (ESA) as part of the [Copernicus program](http://www.esa.int/Applications/Observing_the_Earth/Copernicus/Overview4).
+The Sentinel-1A satellite was launched April 3, 2014, and the Sentinel-1B satellite was launched April 25, 2016.

+The two Sentinel-1 satellites each have a 12-day repeat cycle, but their orbits are offset 180 degrees so that one or the other will pass over the same location on earth every 6 days.
+Most areas of the earth will still only have imagery collected every 12 days, but Europe and select areas of interest are imaged with a 6-day interval, as described in the [mission observation scenario](https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-1/observation-scenario).

+Because this is a polar-orbiting satellite constellation, areas near the poles may have a number of overlapping paths, resulting in even more frequent acquisitions with similar footprints.

+The relatively short interval between acquisitions makes this SAR dataset a very useful tool for monitoring rapid or sudden landscape changes.
+In addition, SAR can image the earth's surface through cloud or smoke cover and does not require sunlight, so valid imagery can be collected on every pass.
+This is particularly useful for monitoring conditions during natural disasters such as hurricanes or wildfires, or in areas that are prone to frequent cloud cover.

+### SAR Distortions

 There are a number of distortions inherent to SAR data due to the side-looking nature of the sensor, and these impacts will be more prevalent in areas with rugged terrain.
 The process of radiometric terrain correction addresses the geometric distortions that lead to geolocation errors in terrain features, and also normalizes the backscatter values based on the actual area contributing returns.
 This process generates an image that aligns well with other geospatial data and is suitable for GIS applications or time-series analysis.

-### SAR Distortions

 The key distortions present in SAR images are foreshortening, layover and shadow (Figure 1).